» Tingelhoff, Shields Elected to Hall of Fame

 1987 Judge William M. Wunderlich, Class of 1968

 Increased TV coverage of 'Big Red' football has allowed the Chapter to participate in TV Watch Parties at various sites around the Bay Area.
 These sites included Concord, Fremont, Palo Alto, Petaluma, San Francisco, San Jose, Santa Clara and Santa Rosa.
-Satellite dishes and cable TV have also increased alumni watch parties in alumni homes.
-Currently, there are four active watch sites which include San Francisco, Concord, Fremont and Monterey.
+The Big Ten Network, satellite dishes and cable TV have also increased alumni watch parties in alumni homes.
+Currently, there are five active watch sites which include San Francisco, San Ramon, Concord, San Jose and Monterey.

 Over the years, the Chapter has had calling committees to "Get out the Word" of 'Big Red' activities.
 E-mail has made that communications effort a lot easier and which helped attendance at 'Big Red' functions.
-Carl Honaker continues to send out the emails to chapter members.
+Carl Honaker started sending out emails to those who provided their emails at chapter events.
 The Chapter Web page, initiated by Former President Ken Nix, Class of 1948, is another great help in spreading the 'Big Red' story.
 The Chapter Web Site is now handled by current Chapter President, Brian Dehning, who took over as President in 2011 after Dave Pegg stepped down to oversee the scholarship fund.
-Rita Larson is overseeing our Chapter Facebook web site and Twitter account.
+Rita Larson is overseeing our Chapter Facebook web site and Twitter account and other Social Media communications. .

 In September 2012 at the annual Chapter Leadership Conference in Lincoln, Bay Area Huskers was honored by the Nebraska Alumni Association at the NAA's first annual Chapter and Organizations recognition night (CORNYs).
 Our Chapter earned an Award of Excellence for communications.
 Our Chapter name was placed on a banner back in Lincoln and we also received a plaque.
 We earned the award for our chapter email communication system, Facebook, Twitter and our Chapter Web Site.